Taariq-Faker/IMAD-Assignment-/README.md

 Used github in order to upload my code and backup my project on a regular basis

 ## Github Actions
+Used a workflow to test the code of the appliction once it is pushed to github.
+If the test passes the code is then safe to merge.
+If it fails  it will show error logs so that you can fix it
 ## 🔗 Links
 https://github.com/Taariq-Faker/IMAD-Assignment-